wanderinggnome648/Nightingale/README.md

 ![Attaching the fan](Diagrams/FanAttach.jpg)

 6. Now take the 3d-printed filter holders and glue them with wood glue inside the box.
 The filter holders give the filters something to push against and also give you a place to use a zip tie to organize the wiring.
 Each panel should have 2 filter holders.
 Glue two at a time and cover with a heavy book until the glue dries.
-Then rotate the box 90 degree and glue two more.
+Then rotate the box 90 degrees and glue two more.
 (Images shown with wiring, which you haven't done yet).

 ![Filter holder over plain panel](Diagrams/filterholder2.jpg)